-Jeff Probst Supported Who Was Evicted During ‘Survivor 38’ This Week
+Jeff Probst Supported Who Was Evicted During ‘Survivor’ Season 38 This Week

 While he has never had the pleasure of participating as a castaway in the game of Survivor, one could argue Jeff Probst is a bit of an expert when it comes to the CBS reality TV series given the 38 seasons of hosting under his belt.
-Just when he thinks he’s seen everything the castaways could possibly throw at him a new surprise wows him.
+Just when he thinks he’s seen everything the castaways could possibly throw at him, a new surprise wows him.

 Entertainment Weekly caught up with Probst following this week’s episode of Survivor: Edge of Extinction to get his thoughts on who the castaways opted to evict this week.
 For the most part, the reality TV show host was completely supportive of the game play decisions made during tribal council.